Choose File > Import > File.

-When you save your .c4d file in a full retail version of CINEMA 4D (not CINEMA 4D Lite R19, which is bundled with After Effects) with Render Settings set to the Physical or Hardware renderer, your file is rendered with those settings when the CINEWARE renderer is set to Current or Current (Draft).
+When you save your .c4d file in a full retail version of Cinema 4D with Render Settings set to the Physical or Hardware renderer, your file is rendered with those settings when the CINEWARE renderer is set to Current or Current (Draft).

 This option is only enabled when you choose the Viewport (Draft) renderer.
 The available options are Current Shading, Wireframe, and Box.
 The wireframe and box modes provide a simplified representation of the scene.